Hi Soma,

 Dear Soma,

-I have attached a few notes on the history of DA, especially followed in govt.sector, unionised industrial houses etc., the recent salient features of WPI & CPI and indices applicable for the present and notification together with the links which would help you to surf thro' for relevant information and guidance.
-If you have to follow the govt.pattern of pay, scales of pay, FDA, VDA and other allowances you should buy a copy of "Swamy's Hand Book 2013" from the book sellers where in you'll get all information about pay, DA, allowances, tax matters and so many other aspects of law.
-If you would have any specific queries you may raise them here.
+I have attached a few notes on the history of DA, especially followed in the government sector, unionised industrial houses, etc., the recent salient features of WPI & CPI, and indices applicable for the present and notification together with the links which would help you to surf through relevant information and guidance.
+If you have to follow the government pattern of pay, scales of pay, FDA, VDA, and other allowances, you should buy a copy of "Swamy's Handbook 2013" from the book sellers where you'll get all information about pay, DA, allowances, tax matters, and so many other aspects of the law.
+If you have any specific queries, you may raise them here.

 All the best.